darklightismail/RiskofWords/README.md

 ![loading](https://user-images.githubusercontent.com/47457939/147987661-699aa639-d7f9-4975-bbf7-96d8160df939.gif)

-after about 4s it will take you to the General Menu :
+- After about 4s it will take you to the General Menu :

 ![image](https://user-images.githubusercontent.com/47457939/147987839-7d6fd1b8-5211-4b34-a4c3-4f57e94c686f.png)

--General Menu
+- General Menu
  it has 4 buttons :

 *New Player : flr new players to start playing.